How the BFI buys

 Applying for tender documents

 Anyone can apply to be selected to tender for a contract.
 However, before you can do this you must register as a supplier.
-Please note registering does not automatically mean you are a supplier to the BFI.
+Registering does not automatically mean you are a supplier to the BFI.
 It means that you are registered to express an interest in any tender opportunities we have.

 Visit the BFI e-tendering website for further details.

-For tenders in some cases we will use a pre-qualifying selection process known as an SSQ (standard selection questionnaire).
+For high value tenders, we will undertake a pre-qualification of suppliers through a selection process known as the Procurement Specific Questionnaire (PSQ).
 This assesses the application against certain qualifying criteria and the ability to meet the requirements of the contract.
-Shortlisted applicants are then sent tender documents and invited to submit tenders.
-Please read the conditions of submission of electronic documents.
+Shortlisted applicants are sent tender documents via the e-tendering portal and invited to submit tenders.

 Insurance requirements